mdmparis/defense-finder/README.md

 ```

 ---
-For questions: you can contact aude.bernheim@pasteur.fr
+For questions: you can contact aude.bernheim@pasteur.fr, ftesson@pasteur.fr, or jcury@pasteur.fr